kitze/Benji-docs/FEATURE_DOC_SPEC.md

 ## Prep Work Before Writing

+- **Review the codebase**: Do a thorough search through `~/webdev/benji` so each statement in the doc reflects real behaviour.
 - **Verify visibility**: Confirm whether the feature is hidden until toggled on.
 Note the exact settings path (feature flags, privacy, etc.) and the default state.
 Reference the precise navigation (for example `Settings → Features`) so readers know where to look.
 - **Tour the surfaces**: Open the feature’s main page, any widgets it powers, and related summary or dashboard cards.
 Capture screenshots/notes even if they don’t ship in the doc.
 - **Read supporting code**: Scan `pages/my/<feature>/**`, `app/features/<feature>/**`, Spotlight/Alfred command definitions, privacy settings, goal/template modules, and point-system config.
 We want verified behavior, not implementation details.